cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

    * - ``<plugin-id>``
      - Plugin name

-This will return a JSON String map that lists the details of the Plugin.
-This is the information needed when configuring an adapter using the Plugin, the type of each property, and whether it is a mandatory property (*"required"*).
+This will return a JSON String map that lists the details of the plugin.
+This is the information needed when configuring an adapter using the plugin, the type of each property, and whether it is a mandatory property (*"required"*).

 Example output for the ``Database`` plugin of type ``source`` of the ``ETLBatch``